mark-watson/Clojure-AI-Book/manuscript/kgn.md

 There are three things to note here.
 The DISTINCT keyword removes duplicate results, In SPARQL queries URIs are enclosed in **<** **>** angle brackets but the brackets are not included in SPARQL query results so the example code adds them.
 Also, we are looking for all properties that link the two subject/object entity URIs except we don't want any property URIs that provides human readable results ("follow your nose" to dereference URIs to a human readable format); these property names contain the string "wikiPage" so we filter them out of the results.

-The **map** call on lines 15-18 is uses to discard the first SPARQL query result that is a list of variable bindings from the SPARQL query.
+The **map** call on lines 13-16 is used to discard the first SPARQL query result that is a list of variable bindings from the SPARQL query.

 {lang="clojure",linenos=on}
 ~~~~~~~~